A Taco Bar is the perfect way to serve food to a large group. It’s inexpensive, easy to put together, and allows customization for guests.

 Whenever we have friends over, I like to have a variety of options for food.
-Especially when it’s our Movie Club because we have multiple dietary restrictions in our group.
+Especially when it’s our Dinner Club because we have multiple dietary restrictions in our group.
 One is severely allergic to dairy, another is a vegetarian.
 And there are 4 kids ages 6 and under so that comes with its own challenges.
 Last month we decided to do a Taco Bar for dinner.

 It’s a perfect option when you have a lot of people for a few reasons: